The Product and Background

 ChoreShare is a house chore management product sharable with household members.
 By letting the users create task list and manage it together with their members, it helps everyone get involved and become more responsible.
 It enables the user to assign each task based on the individual member’s schedule, and features smart reminder to help them never miss their tasks.

-It was supposed that I’ve been approached by an investor who believes that there is a big market out there for people wanting to manage house chores more efficiently (whether it’s cleaning, laundry, preparing meals, grocery shopping, etc. — should be applied to any kind of chores).
-She would like to create an app to help people take care everyday chores better.
-I was supposed to convince her that it would be best to understand the problem space a little better, to build some empathy with the behavior changers to find out what really drives them.
+It was assumed that I’ve been approached by an investor who believes that there is a big market out there for people wanting to manage house chores more efficiently (whether it’s cleaning, laundry, preparing meals, grocery shopping, etc. — should be applied to any kind of chores).
+The investor would like to create an app to help people with that.
+My role was to convince the investor that it would be best to understand the problem space a little better, to build some empathy with the household members to find out what is their primary demand.

 My first step was to create a research plan to show how you would conduct this research to gain these insights.
 And to get started, I needed to identify who I am targeting initially, what the best research methods are, and what my key areas of inquiry are (what are the main things I’m looking to learn about from the users?).
 Framing the research plan helped me structure the approach to understand the opportunities in the targeting market.